facelessuser/pymdown-extensions/docs/src/markdown/faq.md

 ## GitHub-ish Configurations

+/// question
-> How do I get GitHub Flavored Markdown?
+How do I get GitHub Flavored Markdown?
+///

 A recommended GitHub configuration is provided below to emulate a setup that gives a GitHub feel.